Boundless-Zone/7g-nginx-rules/README.md

 3. Add your rules to the folder.
 4. We recommend adding a Markdown file named after the rule to your folder for credit and to document the rule.
 5. Send a pull request.

+Check out the existing examples for the recommended file and folder structure.